 Yes.
 Within existing programmes or separately requested by eligible partners, the NCEA provides training sessions and workshops.
 We may provide training in collaboration with other institutes and/or consultants.
 The focus of our input is the link to EA components.
 For example:

-- EIA/SEA procedure: screening, scoping, public participation, review
+- ESIA/SEA procedure: screening, scoping, public participation, review

 - SEA introduction